Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Introduction

-In contrast, AGN feedback is usually ignored in dwarf galaxies, as the lower AGN luminosity caused by low-mass black holes (BHs) make observation more challenging compared to massive galaxies \citep{Reines2013, Baldassare2020}.
+In contrast, AGN feedback is usually ignored in dwarf galaxies.
+The lower luminosities of AGN powered by lower-mass black holes (BHs) makes the detection of AGN signatures, such as optical emission lines, X-ray emission, and radio jets, more challenging compared to massive galaxies \citep{Reines2013, Baldassare2020,Urquhart2022, Mezcua2019}.
+The reduced luminosities can affect their emission-line properties, causing them to deviate from luminous AGN and potentially fall outside the AGN-dominated region in standard Baldwin-Phillips-Terlevich (BPT) diagnostics, leading to misclassification.
+In addition, typical dwarf galaxies beyond the local universe are frequently too faint to be detected with current observational facilities and observational samples are biased toward star-forming systems.
+This further complicates the identification of AGN activity and hampers accurate measurements of the AGN fraction in dwarf galaxies \citep{Kaviraj2025}.
 Meanwhile, supernova (SN) feedback has long been regarded as the dominant baryonic feedback process \citep{Dekel1986}.
 However, there are still some problems that cannot be explained by SN feedback alone.
 For example, the ``core-cusp'' problem, which describes the discrepancy between ${\rm \Lambda CDM}$-predicted cuspy dark matter profiles and observed cored profiles in dwarfs, has yet to be adequately resolved by SN feedback \citep{Governato2010, Pontzen2014}.
 If the star formation rate is too low, the energy released by supernovae is insufficient to significantly modify the halo density profile, resulting in a dark matter distribution similar to that predicted by dark-matter-only simulations \citep{Bullock2017}.
+Other processes, such as the ultraviolet background (UVB) from cosmic reionization and environmental effects (e.g., tidal and ram pressure stripping), also influence dwarf galaxy evolution.
+The UVB can heat the intergalactic medium and suppress gas accretion onto low-mass halos, reducing the abundance of low-mass galaxies \citep{Efstathiou1992,Okamoto2008}.
+Meanwhile, tidal fields can enhance disk instabilities and promote star formation in dwarf galaxies \citep{Williamson2016}.